-[Section 31G inserted by No. 73 of 2000 s.
+[Section 31G inserted: No. 73 of 2000 s.
 11(2).]

 31H.
 Appointment of authorised persons

 (1) The Commissioner may, in writing, appoint officers or classes of officers to be authorised persons for the purposes of section 31B, 31C, 31D or 31E or for the purposes of 2 or more of those sections, but a person who is authorised to give infringement notices under section 31B is not eligible to be an authorised person for the purposes of any of the other sections.